Already have labs? Get a free clinical review Upload now

 Key takeaways

-• A practical starting deficit is about 500 kcal per day after tracking your usual intake for 5 to 7 days, which supports steadier fat loss with less muscle loss risk.[1]
+• A practical starting deficit is often about 500 kcal per day after tracking your usual intake for 5 to 7 days, which supports steadier fat loss and is easier to pair with training than crash dieting.[1]

 • For fat loss plus muscle retention, aim for 0.7 to 1.2 grams of protein per pound of lean body mass; men lifting regularly often do well closer to 1 gram per pound of body weight per day.